SaaStr Annual 2018 Review: Key Takeaways and Ideas Worth Spreading

-Ryan is the CEO of Qualtrics and recently made it to Fortune: 40 under 40 list.
+Ryan is the CEO of Qualtrics and recently made it to Fortune: 40 under 40 lists.
 His experience in running and building an online survey company now boasting 1,200 employees and a valuation of more than $1 billion is just mind-boggling.

-Here’s Ryan advice that all novice entrepreneurs should really listen to – don’t look for the mentors who are top in business only; connect with mentors who have succeeded in multiple areas – they run a profitable company, have a good family, have enough time for friends etc. Basically, those who have successfully managed all aspects of their life.
+Here’s Ryan advice that all novice entrepreneurs should really listen to – don’t look for the mentors who are top in business only; connect with mentors who have succeeded in multiple areas – they run a profitable company, have a good family, have enough time for friends, etc. Basically, those who have successfully managed all aspects of their life.